johnfyoung/spotifyexport/README.md

 ## Usage

 1. Navigate to <https://localhost:5000>.
-2. Click **Connect Spotify** and approve the request to read your saved tracks.
+2. Click **Connect Spotify** and approve the request to read your saved tracks and playlists.
 3. Click **Connect Google** and grant the `https://www.googleapis.com/auth/youtube` scope so the app can create playlists.
+4. After both accounts are connected, review the Spotify playlists table and tick the ones you want to migrate.
-4. Use **Run transfer** in the header to create a new private YouTube playlist populated with your liked Spotify tracks.
+5. Click **Transfer selected playlists** to create private YouTube Music playlists with the matching tracks.
-5. Review the results table for any songs that could not be matched via public YouTube search.
+6. Review the per-playlist results tables for any songs that could not be matched via public YouTube search.

 > **Privacy note:** Access and refresh tokens are only stored in your encrypted session while the server is running.
 Clear your session with the **Reset session** button after each transfer if you are finished.